hollismcsea/hollismcsea/README.md

 - 👋 Hi, I’m @hollismcsea
-- 👀 I’m interested in physics, space and a lot of other things!
+- 🪐 Undgergrad Astrophysics Student @ UAlberta
-- 🌱 I’m currently learning python
+- 👾 Python
-- 😄 Pronouns: they/he
+- ☄️ Pronouns: they/he

 <!---
 hollismcsea/hollismcsea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.